CosmWasm/cosmwasm/SEMANTICS.md

 apps rely on Events more).
 This result is more commonly used to pass results between contracts or modules in the sdk.
 Note that the `ResultHash` includes only the `Code` (non-zero meaning error) and `Result` (data) from the transaction.
-Events and log are available via queries, but there are no light-client proofs possible.
+Events and logs are available via queries, but there are no light-client proofs possible.

 If the contract sets `data`, this will be returned in the `result` field.